ztotta/Portfolio/README.md

 - sometimes hitting 'next'/'prev' renders a page that's halfway scrolled down
 	- appears to not be re-rendering completely
 		- (animation doesn't occur?)

-skills page:
-- fade in each topic and animate movement